Schiiss/blog/_posts/2025-11-18-why-detecting-o&g-pipeline-anomalies-is-so-hard.md

 Hydrocarbons inside a pipeline expand and contract with temperature and pressure, and this stored compression is known as **linepack**.
 When a pipeline shuts down, pumps stop, pressure bleeds off, and the product settles.
 The measured volume can suddenly look different from what the system says should be there.
 This temporary difference is often called an **over/short imbalance**, and it can look almost identical to other operational issues like leaks or metering errors.
 Without accounting for linepack and how pressure and temperature shifts affect volume, even a good anomaly detection model will throw constant false positives.

-This is why basic volume imbalance checks are unreliable the moment temperature swings, shutdowns, batching, or other transient events happen.
+This is why basic volume imbalance checks are unreliable the moment temperature swings, shutdowns, or other transient events happen.

 ### 📘 Why Linepack and Transients Break Simple Imbalance Detectors